cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_02_ads_app.md

           serviceName: <name-of-ads-service>
           servicePort: <name-of-ads-port>
 ```
+  In the examble above the namespace would be `part-40a86f44`, cluster name would be `wdfcw43` and project name would be `k8s-train`.
+  You can find out what your cluster and project name is by looking into the config: `kubectl config view`.
+Here `clusters.cluster.server` contains the api url, which contains both cluster and project name.

 - When you are ready with the specification of the **Ingress** save it under the filename `ads-app-ingress.yaml` in folder `k8s-bulletinboard/ads` and call `kubectl apply -f ads-app-ingress.yaml` to create the **Ingress** `ads-app-ingress`.

 - Check wether the **Ingress** is properly created via `kubectl get ingress ads-app-ingress`.